-The last Saturday of April each spring, over 12,000 Badgers descend on the Capitol Square and State Street to kick off the Crazylegs Classic.
+The last Saturday of April each spring, over 12,000 Badgers descend on the Library Mall and State Street to kick off the Crazylegs Classic.

 Not surprisingly, the idea for this event was hatched in late 1981 by three Badger loyalists at a campus bar.
 The three, Tom Grantham, Ken Sparks, and Rich Backus, wanted to raise money to support UW Athletics.
 As admirers of then Athletic Director Elroy Hirsch, they asked his permission to name it the "Crazylegs Run" in his honor.